- What is the current superannuation guarantee rate?

 - Should I make extra contributions to super?

-- Extra contributions — especially salary sacrifice — can significantly accelerate your super balance while saving income tax.
-If you're in the 32.5% tax bracket, each dollar sacrificed to super is taxed at 15% instead of 32.5%, saving 17.5 cents per dollar.
+- Extra contributions, especially salary sacrifice, can significantly accelerate your super balance while saving income tax.
+If you're in the 30% tax bracket, each dollar sacrificed to super is taxed at 15% instead of 30%, saving 15 cents per dollar.
 The concessional contribution cap is $30,000 per year, including your employer's 12% SGC.
-Unused cap amounts from the past 5 years can be 'carried forward' and used in a single year.
-After-tax (non-concessional) contributions are capped at $110,000/year or up to $330,000 over 3 years under the bring-forward rule.
+Unused cap amounts from the past 5 years can be carried forward and used in a single year, provided your total super balance on 30 June of the prior year was below $500,000.
+After-tax (non-concessional) contributions are capped at $120,000/year or up to $360,000 over 3 years under the bring-forward rule.

 - What fees should I watch out for in super?

-- Super fund fees directly reduce your long-term balance — compounded over decades, even a 0.5% difference in fees can cost hundreds of thousands of dollars.
+- Super fund fees compound over time, directly reducing your long-term balance: even a 0.5% difference in fees can cost hundreds of thousands of dollars.
 Common fees include an administration fee (flat dollar amount per year), an investment management fee (a percentage of your balance, typically 0.1%–1.5% p.a.), and performance fees on some options.
 Industry super funds (not-for-profit) typically charge lower fees than retail funds.
 Use the ATO's YourSuper comparison tool to compare fees and returns across all MySuper products.